ggpwnkthx/drizzle-graphql/README.md

     ```Typescript
     import { createServer } from 'node:http'
-    import { createYoga } from 'graphql-yoga'
+    import { createYoga } from 'npm:graphql-yoga'
     import { buildSchema } from 'drizzle-graphql'

     // db - your drizzle instance